Badr-B: Experiments

-The Badr-B conduct four major ob-board experiments, including taking the snap shots of Earth images, and data storage and forwarding to its mission control center.
+The Badr-B conduct four major on-board experiments, including taking the snap shots of Earth images, and data storage and forwarding to its mission control center.
 The Badr-B also used the radiation dosimeter to measure the exposure of Sun's ionizing radiation and, also used to study the electromagnetic field of Earth.
 The Badr-B also conduct studies on charge battery when it is exposed to Solar flare and forwarded Solar winds.
 Expected results were sent to its mission control center in Islamabad.

 Achievements

 Overall, the Badr-B was an ambitious project that was intended to learn and developed the low-cost EOS satellites, and to build the infrastructure for larger satellites.
-The Badr-B also gave the scientists to understand the usage of technology for earth imaging by using the CCD sensors; it also gave provided the scientists to enhance their studies conducted on how the solar flare effected the environment of Earth.
-The Badr-B stimulated the research on astrophysics and astroparticle physics that encourage the scientific community to continue their research on peaceful uses of space.
+The Badr-B also gave the scientists occasion to understand the usage of technology for Earth imaging by using the CCD sensors; it also helped the scientists study the impact of solar flares on the environment of Earth.
+The Badr-B stimulated the research on astrophysics and astro-particle physics that have encouraged the scientific community to continue their research on peaceful uses of space.

-However, its achievements was undermined after Suparco had lost the orbital slot in four consecutive years The onward criticism also undermined Suparco's effort who built this satellite, and due to its long wait, the negative reception was perceived by scientific community.
-Careful analysis of launch facilities and capabilities doubted if the space programme is on track.
-With all criticism, in 2002, Suparco began to conduct further studies and launched the more ambitious and complex project which formed the basis derivatives of Press system, later this programme was integrated with Space programme 2040.
-Under the Space programme 2040, the Badr-B will be replaced with more complex and technologically advanced high-resolution satellite PRSS-O1, which has been launched in 2018.
+However, its achievements were undermined after SUPARCO had lost the orbital slot in four consecutive years.
+The scientific community apprehended the delay in satellite launch could lead to loss of the country's orbital slot.
+In 2002, SUPARCO began to conduct further studies and launched the more ambitious and complex project which formed the basis derivatives of PRSS; later this programme was integrated with Pakistan's Space Vision 2040 propramme.
+Under the Space Programme 2040, the Badr-B was replaced with more complex and technologically advance high-resolution satellite PRSS-O1, which was launched in 2018.